MODULE 3 - Section 1

 When considering forms of transportation, it is important to consider safety, cost, and convenience (for you as a host, as well as the short-term team) based on the options available to you.

-In addition to the range of options to consider is how involved you will be as the host with the team’s transportation.
+In addition to the range of options, consider how involved you, as the host, will be with the team’s transportation.
+Your involvement could range from:

 • Pre-arranging transportation and accompanying the team